 BEING OF SERVICE

-As part of the May 2016 Shining Stars – A Celebration of Entrepreneurial Excellence, I was nominated for both Customer Service and Community Involvement.
-As part of the May 2015 Shining Stars – A Celebration of Entrepreneurial Excellence, I was nominated for both the Customer Service award and the Mary Schnack Spirit of NAWBO Sisterhood Award.
+As part of the May 2017 Shining Stars – A Celebration of Entrepreneurial Excellence, I was nominated for the Mary Schnack Spirit of NAWBO Sisterhood Award.
+For the 2016 Shining Stars, I was nominated for Customer Service and Community Involvement.
+For the May 2015 Shining Stars, I was nominated for the Customer Service award and the Mary Schnack Spirit of NAWBO Sisterhood Award.

 PAYING IT FORWARD